Elivagar/Elivagar/README.md

 <h1>Hey there👋</h1>

-I'm a graphic designer and inspiring full-stack developer.<br>
+I'm a graphic designer and aspiring full-stack developer.<br>
 Originally Belgian, but based in Norway, where mountain and sea meet 🏔️
 - 🌱 Currently learning coding with **The Odin Project**